 Deducting the interest should produce a tax refund, which you may want to use to pay down your mortgage much more quickly.
 As the value of your mortgage decreases, you can borrow additional funds to build up your investment portfolio at a faster pace.
 Also, more of your debt is tax deductible.

 Let’s use an example.
 We’ll assume you borrow $300,000 with a fixed mortgage rate of 3.29% and a 25-year amortization on a $500,000 property.
 In the first year, you will pay $7,891 of your principal, according to our mortgage payment calculator.
 And after five years, $42,163 of your principal will be paid off.
+If you want to generate multiple amortization schedules to get a sense of what your payments would be like under different amortization length scenarios, we recommend using our amortization calculator.

 Your debt will be the same as it was five years ago if you use the Smith Manoeuvre, but you will also have a large amount of money invested.
 Depending on how your investments perform, you may have more or less than the amount you borrowed.
 Hopefully, it will be more than $42,163.